Ged Nash

 Gerald Henry Nash (born 7 December 1975) is an Irish Labour Party politician who has been a Teachta Dála (TD) for the Louth constituency since 2020, and previously from 2011 to 2016.

-He previously served as Minister of State for Business and Employment from 2014 to 2016.
-He was a Senator for the Labour Panel from 2016 to 2020.
+Nash became a member of Drogheda Borough Council in 2000 and Louth County Council in 2002, serving on both until his election to the Dáil in 2011.
+He served as Minister of State for Business and Employment from 2014 to 2016.
+After losing his seat at the 2016 general election, Nash was elected to the Seanad and was a Senator for the Labour Panel from 2016 to 2020.
+He was re-elected to the Dáil in 2020.

 Early life

 Nash was born on 7 December 1975.
 His father was a union representative in a factory and active in the Labour Party.
-He attended St. Joseph's CBS, Drogheda and graduated with an Hons.
-BA in Politics & History from University College Dublin.
-He was a former PR consultant to the trade unions and the not-for-profit sector.
-He was a former manager of the Upstate Theatre Project company in Drogheda and was a former teacher in St. Oliver's Community College in Drogheda.
+He attended St. Joseph's CBS, Drogheda and graduated with a bachelor's degree in politics and history from University College Dublin.

+Before entering politics, Nash was a public relations consultant to trade unions and the not-for-profit sector, running the PR firm McCormack Nash in Drogheda.
+He also worked as the manager of the Upstate Theatre Project company in Drogheda, as a teacher in St. Oliver's Community College in Drogheda and as an advisor to Nessa Childers during her tenure in the European Parliament.

 Political career

+Nash joined the Labour Party as a student in University College Dublin.
+He is a former National Secretary of Labour Youth.
+During the 2002 referendum on the Treaty of Nice, Nash was part of Drogheda Young Alliance for Yes, an interparty group which called for a "Yes" vote.

-Councillor and mayor of Drogheda (1999–2011)
+Councillor and mayor of Drogheda (2000–2011)

-Nash was a member of Louth County Council for the Drogheda local electoral area from 2000 to 2011, and a member of Drogheda Town Council from 1999 to 2011.
-He served as mayor of Drogheda from 2004 to 2005.
+Nash was co-opted onto Drogheda Borough Council in 2000 to replace retiring councillor Patsy Kirwan, and served on the council until 2011.
+He was a member of Louth County Council for the local electoral area of Drogheda from 2002 to 2011, serving as mayor of Drogheda from 2004 to 2005.

+Nash contested the 2007 general election in the Louth constituency but was not elected, receiving 2,739 votes (4.98% of the vote).